kHigasa/andres_cms/README.md

 ## Flow
 1. Cut branch from origin andres(dev branch but not manage compiled files)
 1. Make pull request to develop
+1. Finally, modify gitignore and compile assets, merge your branch to develop

 ## Attention
 - Comment your code to tell your intention of the implement